runarberg/formsquare/README.md

 ### Currying

-You can pass only a predicate function to formsquare and be returned with a new serializer that will filter all form elements by that predicate.
+You can pass only a predicate function to formsquare and be returned with a new parser that will filter all form elements by that predicate.

 ```html